 Opening windows and doors to let some fresh air in after pest control treatment.
 Added ventilation and air circulation can help dissipate any lingering odors and make your home feel fresh and welcoming again.

-The Advantages Of Non-Toxic Pest Removal
+The Importance of Choosing Non-Toxic Pest Removal

 Follow the Professional's Advice